JCFalkenberg/Stitch/README.md

 * When sync finishes, you must integrate those changes in to your UI.
 * Conflict resolution has been simplified to either server or local record wins.

-It was built primarily for my needs, and I haven't needed these, but I am not opposed to working in support for those that make sense (for instance I do plan on adding support for batch operations)
+It was built primarily for my needs, and I haven't needed these, but I am not opposed to working in support for those that make sense

 ## What does it do then?